What is Cascara Coffee / Tea?

 Things can get a little bit dicier for the cascara when the coffee beans are wet processed.
 In this method, the beans are typically submerged in water and separated from their skins via fermentation or active scrubbing.
 Usually, this part ends with the empty shells being thrown away or used for compost, but not so when you’re making cascara.

 In that case, the husks need to be quickly gathered and painstakingly dried.
-This delicate process has to be micromanaged for days, primarily to prevent any mold from developing, as it can ruin an entire batch.
+This delicate process has to be micromanaged for days, primarily to prevent any mould from developing, as it can ruin an entire batch.
 Wet processed cascara usually looks whole – almost like small wood chips – as the skins are squeezed rather than beaten during processing.

 FREE DOWNLOAD: 19 Mouthwatering Coffee Recipes In A Beautiful, Print-Worthy E-Book.